neunhoef/shuntingyard/x/X.md

 **Comments**: There are two forms for comments, one starts with two `##` characters and simply ends at the end of the current input line (newline character).
-For multi-line comments one uses two `#` characters with a non-empty sequence not containing `#` or control characters between the two `#` characters.
+For multi-line comments one uses two `#` characters with a non-empty sequence not containing `#`, space or control characters between the two `#` characters.
 Everything up to and including the next occurrence of the sequence between the `#` is removed.

 **Examples**: